hugsy/gef/.github/PULL_REQUEST_TEMPLATE.md

 <!-- N.B.: Your patch won't be reviewed unless fulfilling the following base requirements: -->
 <!--- Put an `x` in all the boxes that are complete, or that don't apply -->
+- [ ] If my code is a bug fix it targets master, otherwise it targets dev.
 - [ ] My code follows the code style of this project.
 - [ ] My change includes a change to the documentation, if required.
 - [ ] My change adds tests as appropriate.